Michigan State University

 A. Anticipated Future Trends

-Health communication, communication technologies, international and intercultural communication, interpersonal communication, mass communication, persuasion and social influence, organizational communication, and quantitative research methods are abiding and increasing areas of interest among MSU faculty and students.
-The Department of Media and Information Studies continues to broaden its curriculum.
-Courses cover areas such as (among others) digital media and technologies, electronic commerce, information technology and organizations, international telecommunication, and telecommunications policy, management, and law.
+Health communication, communication technologies, international and intercultural communication, interpersonal communication, mass communication, persuasion and social influence, and organizational communication are abiding and increasing areas of interest among MSU faculty and students.
+The Department of Media and Information continues to broaden its curriculum.
+Courses and programs cover areas such as (among others) digital media and technologies, electronic commerce, information technology and organizations, game and interactive media development, web development and design, and media policy and management.

 B. Relationships with other resources

-Communication studies is a very interdisciplinary field.
-Related disciplines include business, computer science, engineering, government documents, the health sciences, law, linguistics, psychology, and sociology.
+Communication and media and information studies are very interdisciplinary fields.
+Related disciplines include business, computer science, engineering, government documents, health sciences, journalism, law, linguistics, psychology, and sociology.

-A sufficient number of communication and telecommunication studies materials are acquired to meet most departmental curricular and research needs.
+A sufficient number of communication and media and information studies materials are acquired to meet most departmental curricular and research needs.
 Some individual advanced research requires access to outside collections.
-Materials from other libraries can be identified using electronic resources, such as WorldCat (the union catalog produced by the Online Computer Library Center).
-Most materials from other CIC libraries can be obtained easily through interlibrary loan.
+Materials from other libraries can be identified using electronic resources, such as WorldCat.
+Most materials from other Big Ten Academic Alliance libraries can be obtained easily through interlibrary loan.